 - 1¾ cup (218 grams) all purpose flour , (plain flour in the UK)

-- 1 cup + 2 tablespoons (100 grams) natural unsweetened cocoa powder , this MUST be natural & NOT Dutch processed cocoa
+- 1 cup + 2 tablespoons (100 grams) natural unsweetened cocoa powder , MUST be natural & NOT Dutch processed cocoa

 - 1¼ teaspoon baking soda , (bicarb in the UK)